 Throughout the Brexit process, the GBP has faced periodic volatility in conjunction with important events.
 In order to limit the economic fallout on both sides following Brexit Day, guidelines for an orderly transition have been put into place.

-Known as the "implementation period," the 21 months between 29 March 2019 and 31 December 2020 are meant to act as a buffer against economic and social chaos.
-The plan for this period include several provisions designed to smooth the changeover:
+Known as the "implementation period," the 21 months between 29 March 2019 and 31 December 2020 were meant to act as a buffer against economic and social chaos.
+The plan for this period included several provisions designed to smooth the changeover:

 - EU/U.K. citizens will enjoy the same rights and immigration status as before Brexit.